josephcslater/Introduction_to_Python/README.rst

 - `Installing GitHub`_

 `What will be covered`_?
 The rest will happen in class!
+(See that link, those are the actual class notes).

 Installing Python
 -----------------